 Moreover, employees will appreciate that they can spend less time discussing and analyzing the logistics of their current processes and workflows.
 Instead, employees are at liberty to do what they do best.

 This process is critical to business success and assuring happier employees who are then more likely to stay with the organization.
 Another result is improved staff morale can reduce the overall time spent needed to compensate for turnover and training.
-BPM also holds employees accountable and reliable by outlining a clear and consistently managed process.
+Business process management also holds employees accountable and reliable by outlining a clear and consistently managed process.
 Such a process creates associated autonomy with relevant encouragement to meet clear expectations.
 So then, this can create the foundation for supporting better employee experiences.

 As you can see, BPM demonstrates compound which can save both time and money for organizations with inefficient processes and workflows.
 Through the enhanced organization, streamlined workflows, elimination of errors, automated analysis, and better employee experience, BPM empowers organizations to produce heightened outcomes.